 Environmental Measures: For several years, the Bank and its subsidiaries have been redoubling their efforts to properly manage the impact their activities may have on the environment.
 Accordingly, they have adopted various environmentally friendly practices and programs notably aimed at reducing the amount of energy consumed, increasing materials recovered and recycled, managing ecological maintenance products and carrying out space planning projects using a sustainable approach based on Leadership in Energy and Environmental Design (LEED) environmental certification principles.
-On November 12, 2014, the Bank received the highest BOMA BESt certification level for its environmental performance and management of its head office.
-This recognition is in addition to the distinction the Bank received in May 2014 from Bloomberg Markets magazine, which for the third consecutive year named the Bank as one of the 20 leading banks in the world for its environmental performance.
+In June 2015, the Bank was named to the Best 50 Corporate Citizens in Canada list in Corporate Knights magazine.
+In September 2015, the National Bank Tower, located at 600 De La Gauchetière West in Montreal, received the LEED® Canada for Existing Buildings: Operations and Maintenance (EB: O&M) Gold Certification from the Canada Green Building Council (CaGBC).

 Moreover, the Bank has participated in the Carbon Disclosure Project (CDP) since 2007.
 This organization asks large publicly traded Canadian corporations to answer a questionnaire to assess the management of climate change and environmental risks linked to their operations.
 This voluntary participation allows the Bank to ensure that its SOFT (Sourcing, Operations, Facilities and Travel) footprint is kept up-to-date.
-Furthermore, the Bank is now carbon neutral as a result of offsetting 100% of its greenhouse gas emissions by purchasing carbon credits on the voluntary market.
+Furthermore, the Bank maintained its carbon neutral status as a result of offsetting 100% of its greenhouse gas emissions by purchasing carbon credits on the voluntary market.